Teddy bears of the Gobelins

-The bears went into hibernation after a goodbye dinner at a local restaurant held on New Year's Day and a final appearance at the mairie on 7 January, at the end of the Christmas season.
+At the end of the Christmas season in January 2019, the bears went into hibernation after a goodbye dinner at a local restaurant held on New Year's Day and a final appearance at the mairie.
 Expected to reappear in late 2019, they returned in April; Labourel announced in the summer that there had been a teddy bear wedding, attended by 2,800 people, and that the bears would expand out of the neighbourhood into other avenues.

 The approximately 50 bears (only Labourel knows the exact number) are not for advertising, but purely to bring joy, particularly locally.
 Labourel bought them himself and says, "I've been working here for 25 years.
 There were people I had never spoken to.
 Now they call me Philippe."
 He has suggested that they are "from Central Europe" and left because of deforestation; he has also said his own teddy bear, Gorille (Gorilla) complained about not having a teddy of his own.

 During the COVID-19 pandemic, Labourel increased the number of bears and distributed them more widely throughout Paris.
 During the lockdown in spring 2020, they reminded people of social distancing by wearing masks and carrying attestations granting permission to be outside, and they continued to sit in closed restaurants after lockdown ended.